Hydraulic Rotary Actuators

 Simple Tool Changes

-Rotary actuators can function as simple tool changers.
+Hydraulic otary actuators can function as simple tool changers.
 One example of this is using a rotary-linear actuator for a pallet changer that weighs 1,000 kg.
 This device is a combination of a rotary actuator and a dual-action linear cylinder, allowing for full flexibility in a minimal amount of space.
 Since the rotary actuator and the linear cylinder are hydraulically driven separately, any movement sequences can be selected: for example, rotating to the left and right, extending linearly, and retracting.

 Gate Valve Control

 A hydraulic rotary actuator could also be used for gate valve control too.
-While a hydraulic rotary actuator may be more expensive than pneumatic actuators, these devices have a higher level of precision, require less space, and can achieve high torque outputs.
+While a rotary actuator may be more expensive than pneumatic actuators, these devices have a higher level of precision, require less space, and can achieve high torque outputs.
 Other uses for rotary actuators include linear actuation, bending machines, work piece positioning, rotational devices, and transport applications.

 Tipping Devices

-One common application is using a rotary actuator for tipping devices.
+One common application is using a hydraulic rotary actuator for tipping devices.
 A helical rotary actuator, for example, would be a suitable option for bin tippers in waste management applications due to its high torque in a compact package.

 Other Uses